 What is Flank Steak? — The Cut

 Where flank comes from is similar to the general area of hanger and skirt.
 This relatively lean cut comes from the side, or flank of the cow near the back side abdominal muscle.
-Great for tacos, or slicing and having on its own.
-Bavette Steak is another great cut similar to the flank but part of the sirloin and a great alternative to this cut for the salad.
+This cut is great for tacos, or slicing and having on its own.
+Bavette Steak is another great cut similar to the flank, but part of the sirloin and a great alternative to this cut for the salad.

 How to Grill a Flank Steak

 Hot and fast is the way to go over direct heat, because it has so little fat.
-It is fibrous, or has very distinct lines in which you want to pay attention when you are done and cutting the meat.
-We like to add a little marinade, and then apply dry rub just before placing it on a hot grill for the sear.
+Flank Steak is fibrous, (or has very distinct lines) in which you want to pay attention when you are done and cutting the meat.
+We like to add a little marinade to this cut, and then apply dry rub just before placing it on a hot grill for the sear.
 It is usually done in less than 8 minutes (depending on the exact size of your steak).

 Best Temperature to Cook Flank Steak to

 Taking temperature with an instant read thermometer is key (we use the Thermoworks MK4 Thermapen), as there will be a thick side and a thin side.
 We go for a medium rare (130 – 135 F) and take the temperature with our instant read thermometer in the thicker portion of the flank.
 That way if you have fans of medium cooked steak, they can take from the thinner side, which will be more cooked than the thickest side.
 Take the temp after you have flipped.